Your family law property conference

 Legal aid isn’t free.
 It is a low-cost alternative.

-If you are eligible for legal aid funding for the conference, you may have to pay a contribution toward your legal costs after the property settlement.
+If you are eligible for legal aid funding for the conference, you may have to pay a contribution towards your legal costs after the property settlement.

 Depending on your financial circumstances, you may have to pay some of your legal costs upfront, before the conference.
 This amount will be decided after reviewing your income and assets.